The meaning of Learning Management System (LMS)

 • Self-enrollment options

-5. Assessment and evaluation: LMSs offer built-in assessment tools, such as quizzes, tests, and assignments, to gauge learners’ understanding of the course material.
+5. Assessment and evaluation: The best LMSs offer built-in assessment tools, such as quizzes, tests, and assignments, to gauge learners’ understanding of the course material.
 Instructors can track learner progress and provide feedback on their performance.

 • Built-in quizzes, tests, and assignments